rodcolledge/CustomerFeedback-LLMSample/README.md

  - Classification - Classifies the comment into things like Wait time, Price, rates etc. Adjust the prompt as appropriate

 ## PowerBI
-The CustomerInsights.pbix file contains the PowerBI report.
-Edit the data source to point to the output file from the Jupyter notebook which by default is written to ./output/AOAI-FeedbackSummary.csv
+The CustomerInsights.pbix file is the PowerBI report which visualizes the output of the code above.
+Edit the data source to point to your output file from the Jupyter notebook which by default is written to ./output/AOAI-FeedbackSummary.csv.

+You can replace the company logo as appropriate.
+By default, it uses ./output/logo.png which for the initial sample is a DALL-E generated logo for the ficticious Better Bank company.

 Adjust the Power BI dashboard as required to suit your needs.
 A sample of what the dashboard looks like is shown below